Multilateralism vs Unilateralism

 The Trump Administration

 The election of Donald Trump in 2016 heralded a pronounced shift towards unilateralism in U.S. foreign policy.
 Trump's "America First" agenda led to the withdrawal from several multilateral agreements and institutions, including the Paris Agreement, the Trans-Pacific Partnership (TPP), and the Iran Nuclear Deal (JCPOA).
-The administration's approach to international trade, characterized by tariffs and trade wars, further strained multilateral economic relations, particularly with China and the European Union.
-This period underscored the potential for unilateralism to disrupt established multilateral frameworks and exacerbate global tensions.
+The administration's approach to international trade, characterized by tariffs and trade wars though helped America, but it strained multilateral economic relations, particularly with the European Union.
+This period underscored the potential for unilateralism to influence established multilateral frameworks and exacerbate global tensions.

 The Persistence of Multilateralism